MY DECLUTTERING TIPS

 1. Getting started

 Starting is tough especially when there are so many ways to procrastinate.
 Set yourself small goals like addressing a cupboard or drawer.
 Once you see the results and feel the benefits you’ll be motivated to continue.
-It’s good to start on the quick win areas.
+After all, it’s good to start on the quick win areas.

 2. What to remove